 - Identify the basics of governmental accounting and financial reporting, including a review of a Comprehensive Annual Financial Report (CAFR).

 - Recall and review GASB Statement No. 34, Basic Financial Statements—and Management's Discussion and Analysis—for State and Local Governments.

 - Recognize governmental auditing issues, including risk assessment and internal controls and the Financial Reporting Entity.

 - Determine requirements for compliance audits.

-- Determine the differences between governmental and business accounting.
+- Determine the differences between governmental and business accounting and financial reporting.

 Applicable if you are a HSCPA member in good standing.